Fire Inspections: Frequently Asked Questions

 No one asked for this fire inspection, why did you make one?

-The State of North Carolina requires inspections on a certain frequency based on the type of occupancy and mandates that the fire inspector have access during normal business hours.
+The State of North Carolina requires inspections on a certain frequency based on the type of occupancy.
 Some inspections are mandated due to North Carolina occupational licensing requirements, such as a day care license or ABC permit.

 How often will I be inspected?